Master the art of ideation, typography, and visual composition for apps, websites, logos, signage, publications, and more.

 The Bachelor of Fine Arts Degree

-The Graphic Design major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by
+The graphic design major is offered in the four-year bachelor of fine arts degree program.
+Our BFA curriculum is rooted by the

 GRD 2000 Introduction to Graphic Design 3